BigPapaBear2217/rsg-mdt/README.md

 ## Installation

-1. Download and place the `rsg-SA` folder in your server's resources directory
+1. Download and place the `KK-mdt` folder in your server's resources directory
-2. Add `ensure rsg-SA` to your server.cfg
+2. Add `ensure kk-mdt` to your server.cfg
-3. Run the SQL schema in `SA_schema.sql` to create the necessary database tables
+3. Run the SQL schema in `mdt_schema.sql` to create the necessary database tables
 4. Configure job access in `config.lua`
 5. Restart your server